oldham123/cfa_level_iii/8 Applications of Economic Analysis to Portfolio Management/Reading 16 Capital Market Expectations.md

     - Transcription errors can be serious if they occur in one direction
     - The deletion of a series of returns due to poor performance can result in survivorship bias
     - Infrequent appraisal of illiquid assets can unnaturally smooth prices, biasing risk measures down
+      - Whilst this doesn't impact expected returns, it can reduce apparent correlation with other asset classes, as it varies less erratically than assets which are more consistently prices (e.g. highly liquid stocks)
   - Limitations of historical estimates
     - Economic, political, demographical, and technological changes can reduce the predictive power of historical data
     - These *regime changes* can result in *nonstationary data*